All Episodes

 And they've lately been contacting me.

-And I'm glad to step up because and then you see people driving up.
+And I'm glad to step up because, and then you see people driving up.

 These are people that have nice cars, but their whole lives have been turned upside down.

-Now that could be an entire food budget for a family over the course of a year.
+Now, that could be an entire food budget for a family over the course of a year.

 The long-term solution is getting the economy back to where it was.

-And there's there's a mysterious reluctance and resistance to producing the lifeblood of the world's economy, energy of which we have an abundance of supplies here in America.
+And there's a mysterious reluctance and resistance to producing the lifeblood of the world's economy, energy of which we have an abundance of supplies here in America.

 And that makes no sense to me, Pastor.

-They lost the common sense God gave them when they were born to use religious words.
+They lost the common sense God gave them when they were born, to use religious words.

 Yeah, for sure.